About Me

 Publications and Pre-prints

-I mainly focusing on learning and planning methods for continual learning in RL.
-In particular, I design algorithms for non-episodic problems such that an agent can learn to achieve its goals from a single stream of experience (without resets or timeouts).
+During my Ph.D., I focused on algorithms that can learn continually throughout an agent’s lifetime.
+In particular, I designed algorithms for non-episodic problems such that an agent can learn to achieve its goals from a single stream of experience (without resets or timeouts).

 Talks